Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 Performance results: on 2 GHz laptop 30 microseconds for all solutions.

+The algorithm follows Pardos-Gotor, Wikipedia and other sources.
+The calculation order is 3 by PK3 - 1/2 by PK2 - 4/5 by PK2 - 6 by PK1.

 # 6Axis_type2

 Type 2 will be different with respect to axes 1 to 3:
 * axis 1 is arbitrary
 * axis 2 and 3 are parallel
 * axes 4 to 6 intersect (i. e. spheric)

+This type allows modeling like the DH model with an X offset of 70 between axis 1 and 2.
+The algorithm is implemented following Dimovski et al.

 # configuring gst(0), HST(0), M